The following is informational only and does not constitute medical advice. Always talk to your doctor about the risks and benefits of any treatment.

 So, do you need to worry about erectile dysfunction if you are starting to get older?
 According to research from the Boston University school of medicine, only 1 in 10 men between ages 40 and 70 will experience severe or complete erectile dysfunction.
 These statistics are promising because it means that even if you do develop erectile issues as you get older, the likelihood of complete erectile dysfunction is fairly low.
 You do need to consider other risk factors besides age, however.
 Keep reading to learn more.

-Not only do many people assume that erectile dysfunction only affects older men, but it is also commonly assumed that ED is a normal result of aging.
+Not only do many people assume that erectile dysfunction only affects older men, but it is also commonly assumed that ED is a normal result of ageing.
 In reality, there are a number of risk factors for erectile dysfunction and any of them can affect men of any age.
 Here is a list of risk factors that have been associated with ED:

 While it would be inaccurate to say that erectile dysfunction is an older man’s problem, age is one of the biggest risk factors for the condition.
 In 2003, the results of a study were published in the August issue of Annals of Internal Medicine which showed scientific evidence of declining sexual function in correlation with age.
 The study involved 31,000 participants aged 53 to 90 who were asked simple questions about their sexual function, specifically their ability to achieve and maintain an erection adequate for intercourse.